Faculty in the News

-Professor Martha Chamallas was quoted in a Columbus Dispatch article on a recent scandal at a city fire station and the possibility it could alienate women in the fire and police divisions.
+Professor Martha Chamallas was quoted in The Columbus Dispatch regarding a recent scandal at a city fire station and the possibility it could alienate women in the fire and police divisions.

 “A highly sexualized culture sends a coercive message that, unless you play along and become part of this scene, you will not be accepted into this group and receive proper recognition,” she said.
 “It’s not that women don’t like sex or have affairs, but this type of environment often produces sexual harassment.”

-In a Columbus Dispatch story about sexual harassment suits between a school board member and the district's superintendent, Professor Martha Chamallas says that earlier welcomed behavior is relevant when a relationship turns sour.
+In an article in The Columbus Dispatch about sexual harassment suits between a school board member and the district's superintendent, Professor Martha Chamallas says that earlier welcomed behavior is relevant when a relationship turns sour.
 However, she notes that later forms of behavior could be harassment.